 Parents of students and eligible students may inspect and review the student's education records upon request.
 In some circumstances, it may be mutually more convenient for the record custodian to provide copies of records.
-The parent or eligible student may also provide consent to have a representative inspect and review the records.
-Access will be provided during school hours and within no more than 45 days of the request.
+The parent or eligible

 Access to a child's confidential records will be provided upon request before any IEP meeting or hearing relating to the identification, evaluation or educational placement of a child or the provision of a free and appropriate education to the child and in all cases within no more than 45 days of a request.
 The district will not withhold a parent's or eligible student's right to inspect and review student records because of debts owed the district.